beamalsky/fop-timeline/README.md

-# SSW Protest Timeline
+# FOP Timeline

-Built using Mapbox's [Storytelling template](https://github.com/mapbox/storytelling) and ported to Gatsby.
-Pulls chapters from an Airtable backend.
+An interactive history of Chicago's Fraternal Order of Police.
+Open source web interactive by Bea Malsky; this is a Gatsby app with an Airtable backend.

 ### 💾 Requirements